-After Greta Thunberg Wins 'Time' Honor, Trump Tweets 'Chill' And Go To The Movies
+After Greta Thunberg Wins 'Time' Honor, Trump Suggests She 'Chill' And Watch A Movie

 Trump later made a surprise visit to the same auditorium where Thunberg spoke, arriving shortly after she concluded her remarks.

-He mocked Thunberg, as well.
+He mocked Thunberg at the time, as well.
 "She seems like a very happy young girl looking forward to a bright and wonderful future.
 So nice to see!" he tweeted.

+Trump has historically had strong opinions about the Time designation.
+He was named the Person of the Year in 2016, which he called "a tremendous honor."
+The following year, he said he "took a pass" on the title, an account that Time disputes.
+The magazine instead honored "The Silence Breakers," women who spoke out during the #MeToo movement.

+In 2018, he said he couldn't think of anyone but himself that was suited for the honor: "I can't imagine anybody else other than Trump.
+Can you imagine anybody other than Trump?"

-Thunberg is the youngest-ever individual to be selected as Time's Person of the Year.
+Thunberg is the youngest Time's Person of the Year.

 She was honored, the magazine said, for "sounding the alarm on humanity's predatory relationship with the only home we have ... for showing us all what it might look like when a new generation leads."